cloudfoundry/csb-brokerpak-azure/docs/billing.md

  * `pcf-space-guid`
  * `pcf-instance-id`

-GCP labels have a more restricted character set than the Service Broker so unsupported characters will be mapped to the underscore character (`_`).
+Labels have a more restricted character set than the Service Broker so unsupported characters will be mapped to the underscore character (`_`).

 ## Support